 8 REFUSED

-E9.
-What type of stressful situation were you thinking about in your responses to the previous questions?

-E10.
-In the past month, how often did you experience situations or conflicts with others that caused you stress such as problems at work, problems with the law, conflicts with a co-parent or child, conflicts with your landlord or people you live with, or anything else that caused you stress?

-1 Never

-2 Rarely

-3 Sometimes

-4 Often

-7 DON’T KNOW

-8 REFUSED

 I am going to read a number of statements that describe ways in which people might act and think in stressful situations.
 For each one, try to think about how often the statement is true for you.

 [THE ITEMS BELOW ARE DRAWN FROM A VARIETY OF SCALES AND SHOULD BE PRESENTED TO RESPONDENTS IN A RANDOMIZED ORDER.]